Introduction to Iterative Model

 Benefits of spiral model

 Spiral model is one of the versatile models for software development.
-Development stages depending on design difficulty can be determined by the project managers.
+The Project managers determines the design difficulty during the development stages.
 Monitoring of projects is very simple and efficient.
 In addition to each circuit, each stage needs an examination by the individuals involved.
-This increases the transparency in the model.
+Thus, this increases the transparency in the model.
 Risk management is one of the integrated characteristics of the model, making it more appealing than other designs.
 This can be used to develop an extremely tailored item.

 Constraints of spiral model